 Hydrotherapy:

 Hydrotherapy involves the use of water in all its forms (internally and externally) to assist in the healing process.
-These water therapies can include the use of a whirlpool, the application of ice or heat packs, colonic irrigation, steam baths, body wraps and more.
+These water therapies can include the use of a whirlpool, the application of ice or heat packs, steam baths, body wraps and more.
 Hydrotherapy is commonly practiced in conjunction with other spa treatments.
+In my practice, I offer local hot or cold applications during treatment.

 Reflexology: